AnneHartebrodt/federated-qr/simulation/README.md

  ```

 ### Convenience script
-You can also call run the whole simulation by calling
+You can also call the microbenchmark by calling
 ```
-bash run_microbenchmark.sh
+bash microbenchmark_stats.sh
 ```